mzaffran/mzaffran.github.io/index.md

     - Another scientific lunch will be held, about the mental health of young researchers;
     - The famous quiz and young statisticians / invited speakers meeting in a bar on *Thursday evening*, save the date!

+*September 10, 2023* I will give a [half-day tutorial on Conformal Prediction](https://conferences.enbis.org/event/41/) as part of the [ENBIS Annual Conference](https://conferences.enbis.org/event/32/overview) in Valencia.
+Many thanks for the invitation!

 ##### Community

 I am the current vice-president of the [Young Statisticians Group](https://www.sfds.asso.fr/en/jeunes_statisticiens/468-les_jeunes_statisticiens/) of the French Statistical Society ([SFdS](https://www.sfds.asso.fr/)).